 When the warm water hits the yeast, it reactivates it and “wakes it up.”
 Then it begins to eat and multiply.
 The yeast organism feeds on the simple sugars found in flour.
 As they feed, they release chemicals and gases like carbon dioxide and ethanol, along with energy and flavor molecules.

 This is part of the process used to give bread its rise, and it is sometimes referred to as the fermentation process.
 As the carbon dioxide gas expands, the bread dough rises.
 This process of rising happens a lot slower though with yeast than it does with baking powder or baking soda used as the leavening agent.
-Yeast is also what imbibes the bread with all of its yummy flavors and smells.
+Yeast is also what imbues the bread with all of its yummy flavors and smells.

 Some professional bakers believe that carbon dioxide is the sole rising agent, while ethanol is the sole flavoring agent, but it's not entirely so black and white.
 Ethanol is formed in equal parts to the carbon dioxide, so ethanol also contributes to the fermentation process every bit as much as carbon dioxide does.